Practical Quantum Federated Learning for Privacy-Sensitive Healthcare: Communication Efficiency and Noise Resilience: Experimental Setup

 The RSNA dataset consists of chest X-ray images labeled as normal or abnormal, while the Kidney CT-scan dataset contains CT images classified according to the presence or absence of renal disease.
-Both datasets are treated as binary classification tasks.
-Figure~\ref{fig:distributionofdataset} illustrates the distribution of the data into training, validation, and test splits.
+Fig.~\ref{fig:distributionofdataset} illustrates the distribution of the data into training, validation, and test splits.

-The number of clients is set to 3, 5, and 7 to evaluate scalability.
+The number of federated clients is set to 3, 5, and 7 to evaluate scalability.
 The detailed client-wise data distributions for the RSNA and Kidney CT-scan datasets are provided in Appendix~\ref{sec:appendix}.

+The non-IID setting in this study reflects quantity skew across clients, where class label ratios remain approximately uniform but the number of samples per client varies significantly (e.g., 232 to 5,465 samples in the 7-client RSNA setting).
+The degree of heterogeneity can be characterized by the sample size imbalance ratio of approximately $16:1$ between the largest and smallest clients.